White Bird of Paradise Plant — Complete Care & Growing Guide

 Watering

-Learn the white bird of paradise watering schedule through calculator to prevent over-under watering.
+Learn the watering schedule for the white bird of paradise using a calculator to prevent over- or under-watering.

 White Bird of Paradise placed near a bright window with warm natural sunlight on its leaves.